Anisa098/Project-COMP-312-Jumpin-Jungle/README.md

 - Create an open-source project that shows an interactive and engaging theme
 - Looked at the components of Icy Tower to transform a nature aesthetic and rebranded to Jumpin’ Jungle
 - Strengthen our skills with code, GitHub, and collaboration
-- Updated the assests of the game and realigned the structure
+- Updated the assets of the game and realigned the structure
-- We practiced real open-source contribution by testing and documentating on our findings
+- We practiced real open-source contribution by testing and documenting our findings

 # Overview of Improvements Made

 Within this project, we began by forking the original Icy Tower open-source game.
 The goal when looking through the games layout was navigating how to redesign the game to Jumpin' Jungle.
 This entailed to use to restructure the layout of the game's login page, homepage, instructions, new game, game scores, and other graphical aspects.
 The following was done for the changes completed:

 ## Visuals
-- Rebranded the entire UI to a nature them
+- Rebranded the entire UI to a nature theme
 - Planned out what new characters can match the theme Steps for redesigning characters:
   1. Agreed upon what insects would be the characters
-  2. Drawed out the characters by hand on a platform called Notablility
+  2. Drew out the characters by hand on a platform called Notability
      - Characters: Ladybug, Bumblebee, and a Butterfly
   3. Integrated the new graphics into the game accordingly to the HTML and CSS code
 - Updated the homepage layout, login form, and color palette